volodymyr-volynets/framework/README.md

 # Framework
 Lightweight MVC PHP Framework

+Include into your composer like this:

+    "require": {
+        "numbers/framework": "~1.0"
+    }

 To minimize size of the project required libraries were excluded from composer.json file, include as you need them:

 	"require": {